seamplex/libreblackjack/doc/blackjack.md

 ---
 title: Libre Blackjack
 subtitle:  A free blackjack back end
-desc: a completely free-as-in-freedom blackjack engine designed to study and analyze the game statistics using different playing strategies ranging from simple card counting up to other complex algorithms based on artificial intelligence.
+desc: a completely free-as-in-freedom blackjack engine designed to study and analyze the game statistics using different playing strategies, ranging from simple card counting up to other complex algorithms based on artificial-intelligence techniques
 author: Jeremy Theler
 infoname: blackjack
 lang: en-US